saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/http-submission.md

 ### Multipart POST

 A submission where the `test.json` attachment is included with the initial crash submission.
-You will need to modify the following to submit to a project within your account successfully:
+You will need to modify the following to submit to a project in your account successfully:

 - `<Path_to_your_file>`: Location of file containing crash data to send
 - `<Path_to_your_attachment>`: Location of the file to be attached to the crash